How To Use And Configure WordPress Widgets – Part 3

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-Configuring Widgets On The WordPress Blog Sidebar MenuIn Part 1 of this tutorial, we explained how to use widgets in WordPress and in Part 2, you learned how to configure a text widget.
+Adding WordPress Widgets To Your WebsiteIn Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part Two, we explained how to configure a text widget.

-In this section you will configure other commonly-used WordPress widgets.
+In this tutorial you are going to configure other frequently-used WordPress sidebar widgets.

-Now that you have configure a text widget containing a contact button, let’s configure a widget to display Categories on your sidebar.
+Now that you know how to configure a text widget containing a contact button, let’s configure a widget to display Post Categories on the sidebar.

 By default, the Categories widget displays on the sidebar.
-Place the widget wherever you want your post categories to display by clicking and dragging it on the sidebar widget area …
+Place the widget wherever you want your post categories to display by clicking and dragging it in your sidebar area …

 (WordPress Post Categories widget)